aau-claaudia/hpc/docs/ai-lab/additional-guides/creating-shared-project-directories.md

 ##### In AI-LAB, semester groups can collaborate by creating shared project directories in `/ceph/project`.
 Follow this guide to set up a project directory and ensure that only group members can access it.

 !!! info "Note: This guide only works between users in a semester group"
-    If you need to create a private shared directory for specific users that are not part of a semester group, please contact us through the [AAU Service Portal](https://serviceportal.aau.dk/serviceportal?id=sc_cat_item&sys_id=a05e2fb4c3434610f0f3041ad001310e) and include the following in your request:
+    Unfortunately you cannot create a private shared directory for specific users that are not part of a semester group.
+Therefore, you can only create a public available project directory.

-    * Email address(es) of the users who need access to the directory
-    * Name of the directory you want to create
+    Navigate to the `/ceph/project` directory:

+    ```
+    cd /ceph/project
+    ```

+    Create your project directory (replace [project_name] with the name of your project):

+    ```
+    mkdir [project_name]
+    ```

 ### Step 1: Create a Project Directory